 Creative Common Attribution License

-All works published by Greener Journals are covered by Creative Common Attribution License.
-This license allows anyone to copy, distribute, transmit and replicate the work, provided the original work and source is properly cited.
+All works published by GSP are covered by Creative Common Attribution License.
+This license allows anyone to copy, distribute, transmit and replicate the work provided the original work and source is properly cited.

 Submission of a manuscript implies that the work described has not been published before and is not under consideration for publication elsewhere.

-Greener Journals currently allows authors to retain copyright for any article published in a journal.
-The article may be re-used according to the Creative Common Attribution License.
-Greener Journals will share in the copyright.
+GSP currently allows authors to retain copyright for any article published in a journal.
+The article may be reused according to the Creative Common Attribution License.
+The author is only required to grant GSP publication right.

 Processing / Publication Fee

-Greener Journals will require authors to pay a processing / publication fee.
-See fees and waiver for more information
+GSP will require authors to pay a processing / publication fee.
+See fees and waiver for more information.

-Greener Journals is receptive to responses and post-review comments from site visitors about our published articles.
+GSP is receptive to responses from site visitor about published articles.
 A response link will be available on the web pages of the published issues and article’s abstracts for readers to give their comments.
 Such comments will be reviewed by the editor and sent to the authors of the original article when recommended.